 Dr. Fiona Lovely is a board certified Doctor of Chiropractic and the Founder and Clinical Director of Calgary Brain + Spine - serving the public high quality healthcare since 2006.

 Dr. Lovely has a functional approach to all aspects of health.
 As a Chiropractor, she works to balance the neuromusculoskeletal system using gentle but effective techniques for adjusting the spine and joints back to health.

 Dr. Lovely uses a functional medicine model when treating patients suffering from a variety of conditions whether hormonal, autoimmune, neurodegenerative, digestive, chronic pain and others.
-Her approach is unique in the current health care trends – she looks for the things which are causing the interference to the body’s own innate ability to heal.
-That might include: stress, food allergies, genetic dispositions, mental blockages, musculoskeletal dysfunction and more.
+Her approach is unique in the current health care trends - she looks for the things which are causing the interference to the body’s own innate ability to heal.
+That might include: stress, food sensitivities, genetic dispositions, mental blockages, musculoskeletal dysfunction and more.
 You might say her philosophy to health is deductive before additive!

 Using keen observation, innovative laboratory diagnostics and comprehensive history taking and exam, she gets to the root cause of the dysfunction.
 Optimization of the biochemical, structural, metabolic and hormonal systems is what we strive for and this is the functional medicine approach.
 Functional medicine means finding the root cause, the how and why - the deep-seated connections to your current health status.